lassebuurrasmussen/lassebuurrasmussen.github.io/README.md

 # Welcome to my website!
 My name is Lasse Buur Rasmussen and I'm a Bioinformatics Graduate with Data Analysis experience.
-This is a work in progress and I expect to use this as a landing page for introducing people to my projects etc.\\
+I use this as a landing page for introducing people to my projects etc.\
-Stay tuned for more!!
+Enjoy!!

 # Projects